Skip to main content

 Family Violence Project (FVP) is working to end domestic violence in Kennebec and Somerset counties in Maine.
 We believe it will take the whole community to accomplish our mission.
-This includes a strong and committed work force.
+This includes a strong and committed, diverse workforce.
 If you are seeking a challenging position in a critical field of advocacy and social justice, please consider the following open position:

 Equal Opportunity Employer